victornolev/fmi-ip/Introduction-to-Programming-2020/README.md

 The purpose of this repository is to store my solutions to the tasks from the Introduction to Programming Workshop, led by assistant Yosif Ivanov.

 ## Credits
-The exposition of the study material on topics, type and conditions of the tasks with the presented sample input and output are presented in this repository: https://github.com/ymivanov/Introduction-to-Programming-2020
+The exposition of the study material on topics, type and requirements of the tasks with the presented sample input and output are presented in this repository: https://github.com/ymivanov/Introduction-to-Programming-2020

 ## Acknowledgments